My bathroom is filthy

 Gather Supplies

-Assemble the necessary cleaning products, tools like scrub brushes, and cleaning rags or paper towels.
+Assemble the necessary cleaning products, scrub brushes, rags, and gloves.

 2. 2